 Ceiling Fan Hack #3: Set your home’s temperature higher in the summer.

 If you’re going to run ceiling fans constantly in your home on a hot day, raise the temperature on your thermostat by a few degrees.
 Your ceiling fan doesn’t directly cool the air by itself, but it helps circulate the cool air better.
-It also creates a breeze effect that makes the room feel cooler than it actually is.
+It also creates a breeze effect that makes the room feel cooler than it actually is (like wind chill in winter).

 Ceiling Fan Hack #4: Make sure to turn your ceiling fans off when you leave home.